fantaisie-software/purebasic/BUILD.md

 How to build the __[PureBasic OpenSource Projects]__.

-Currently, the only supported toolchain is that for the Windows OS (this will change soon), therefore these instructions only cover building the PureBasic IDE for Windows.

-That said, you can try to compile on Linux/OSX as the makefile contains all the required info to do so.
+The following description is an overview for Windows builds.
 For more detailed information, see also the following pages on the [project Wiki]:

 - [Building on Windows]
 - [Building on Linux]